interlink-hq/interLink/README.md

 ### :information_source: Environment Variables list
 Here's the complete list of every customizable environment variable.
 When specified, it overwrites the listed key within the InterLink config file.
 - $VK_CONFIG_PATH -> VK config file path
 - $INTERLINKURL -> the URL to allow the Virtual Kubelet to contact the InterLink module.
 Do not specify a port here.
-Overwrites InterlinkURL.
+Overrides InterlinkURL.
 - $INTERLINKPORT -> the InterLink listening port.
 InterLink and VK will communicate over this port.
-Overwrites InterlinkPort.
+Overrides InterlinkPort.
 - $INTERLINKCONFIGPATH -> your InterLink config file path.
 Default is ./kustomizations/InterLinkConfig.yaml
 - $SIDECARURL -> the URL to allow InterLink to communicate with the Sidecar module (docker, slurm, etc).
 Do not specify port here.
-Overwrites SidecarURL.
+Overrides SidecarURL.
 - $SIDECARPORT -> the Sidecar listening port.
 Docker default is 4000, Slurm default is 4001.
 - $SIDECARSERVICE -> can be "docker" or "slurm" only (for the moment).
 If SIDECARPORT is not set, will set Sidecar Port in the code to default settings.
-Overwrites SidecarService.
+Overrides SidecarService.
 - $SBATCHPATH -> path to your Slurm's sbatch binary.
-Overwrites SbatchPath.
+Overrides SbatchPath.
 - $SCANCELPATH -> path to your Slurm's scancel binary.
-Overwrites ScancelPath.
+Overrides ScancelPath.
 - $VKTOKENFILE -> path to a file containing your token fot OAuth2 proxy authentication.
-Overwrites VKTokenFile.
+Overrides VKTokenFile.
-- $CUSTOMKUBECONF -> path to a custom kubeconfig to be used as a service agent.
-It's needed to import ConfigMaps and Secrets.
+- SERVICEACCOUNT -> The service account for your Kubernetes cluster.
+You are allowed to customize what any user can do and plugins will use the specified service account to retrieve the appropriate kubeconfig to be used.
+Overrides ServiceAccount
 - $TSOCKS -> true or false, to use tsocks library allowing proxy networking.
 Working on Slurm sidecar at the moment.
-Overwrites Tsocks.
+Overrides Tsocks.
 - $TSOCKSPATH -> path to your tsocks library.
-Overwrites TsocksPath.
+Overrides TsocksPath.